jedahan/famisniffer/readme.md

 # Roadmap

+### v0

-v0: sniff first 256 bytes of data read with beaglelogic and r/w pin
+sniff first 256 bytes of data read with beaglelogic and r/w pin

+### v1

-v1: add some PISO shift-registers to read data+address and dump roms as they are playing with beaglelogic
+add some PISO shift-registers to read data+address and dump roms as they are playing with beaglelogic

+### v2

+add some nice lcd screen output